In this article (clickable table of contents):

 - Part 3: Post-Menopause

-- Additional nutrition considerations for all life stages
+- Nutrition considerations for all life stages

 - Recommended follow up reading